-- > Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) Voting Assistance.
+- Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) Voting Assistance.
 To provide uniformed service members, their family members, and overseas citizens with information and assistance on how to request an absentee ballot and vote absentee.
-These functions are accomplished through the use of two forms: 1) the Federal Post Card Application (FPCA), which serves as a vehicle for registration as well as a request for an absentee ballot; and 2) the Federal Write-in Absentee Ballot (FWAB), which serves as a back up in the event an official absentee ballot is not received. - > Civilian Voting Assistance.
-To provide to civilians with access to the installation voter assistance office information and assistance on procedures to register to vote and update voter registration information (e.g., change of address).
-This is accomplished with the use of the National Mail Voter Registration Form (NVRF).
+These functions are accomplished through the use of two forms: 1) the Federal Post Card Application (FPCA), which serves as a vehicle for registration as well as a request for an absentee ballot; and 2) the Federal Write-in Absentee Ballot (FWAB), which serves as a back up in the event an official absentee ballot is not received. - Civilian Voting Assistance.
+To provide to civilians with access to the Installation Voter Assistance Office information and assistance on procedures to register to vote and update voter registration information (e.g., change of address).
+This is accomplished by completing the National Mail Voter Registration Form (NVRF).